-Accounts receivable consists of tuition and fees charged to students and auxiliary enterprise services provided to students, faculty and staff, the majority of whom reside in the State of Georgia.
+Accounts receivable consists of tuition and fees charged to students and auxiliary enterprise services provided to students, faculty and staff, with the majority residing in the State of Georgia.
 Accounts receivable also includes amounts due from the federal government, state and local governments, or private sources, in connection with reimbursement of allowable expenditures made pursuant to the Institute's grants and contracts.
 Accounts receivable are recorded net of estimated uncollectible amounts.